 A customer calls your business, angry because a package is late or has never arrived.
 A quick investigation with UPS determines that the package cannot be located.
 This is a rare event, but one that requires quick action.
 A replacement product is sent to the customer with an apology to ensure that they aren’t dissatisfied.
 But at this point, you’re left dealing with recovering the loss.

 As soon as you suspect a package is lost or stolen, file a claim with UPS right away.
-UPS gives shippers up to nine months to file a claim; however, filing a claim quickly will ensure that you have all the documentation the carrier might request.
-For example, supporting documentation may be required, such as photos of the item, or information about the value and packing material in the case of damaged products.
+UPS gives domestic shippers up to nine months to file a claim (60 days for international shipments); however, filing a claim quickly will ensure that you have all the documentation the carrier might request, including supporting documentation such as photos of the item, or information about the value.

-The first step that occurs when filing a claim is the search for the package.
+The first step that occurs when filing a claim for lost package is the search.
 If the package is not located, UPS sends a letter that authorizes the claim.
 At this point, documents are sent to the third-party company UPS uses to process claims.
 Once the carrier has the documentation, the process unfolds quickly.
 On average, UPS says the process is typically completed within five to 10 business days.
-For domestic shipments, claims must be filed within nine months after the delivery date of the package, and for international shipments, claims must be filed within 60 days.

 Shipping with Greater Peace of Mind